5.6. Model Registries

 model_versions = client.search_model_versions("name='bikes'")

-How should you mark your model as ready to production?
+How do you promote a model to production?

 Assigning an Alias